varul29/Node-Red_Tutorial/README.md

 Raspberry Pi
 BeagleBone Black

-Which uses the operating system Windows, Linux, Ubuntu can download the LTS(Long Term Support) version and check the Node.JS version
+Which uses the operating system Windows, Linux, Ubuntu can download the LTS(Long Term Support) version and check the Node.JS version in Node.JS shell

     node -v